lutherlim/lutherlim.github.io/_pages/portfolio.md

 - image_path: "/assets/images/grocer.jpg"
   alt: Capstone Project
   title: Capstone Project - G.I.Joe
-  excerpt: In the capstone project, an image classifier is built to classify grocery images.
-The outputs of the classifier can be integrated in customer service kiosks, warehouse systems and even online grocery platforms.<br>
+  excerpt: In the capstone project, a multiclass image classifier on groceries is built.
+The outputs of the classifier can be used to drive customer satisfaction and business revenue via delivery of value added services.
   url: "/capstone"
   btn_class: btn--primary
   btn_label: Read More